 A new book published by the Boy Scouts of America tracks the fascinating history of Wood Badge, from its founding by Lord Baden-Powell in 1919 to its current role as the BSA’s essential training program for adult leaders.

-The book, A History of Wood Badge in the United States by Kenneth P. Davis, is available through the Seattle Book Company for $19.95, plus shipping.
+The book, A History of Wood Badge in the United States by Kenneth P. Davis, is available here for $21.99, plus shipping.

 “Wood Badge has long been a powerful force for learning, inspiration and motivation for hundreds of thousands of Scout leaders throughout the world,” BSA Chief Scout Executive Mike Surbaugh says in the book’s introduction.
 “Wherever you go in Scouting, you find top leaders wearing Wood Badge beads.”

 The book traces the origins of Wood Badge by going all the way back to the beginning.
 In a section written by Nelson R. Block, readers travel back to Scouting’s infancy.

 Soon after he founded the Scouting movement, Baden-Powell saw the need to train Scoutmasters so they could be more effective leaders.

 In 1913, he devised a training program that would “give Scoutmasters practical instruction as to how a camp should be run.”